- Sheldon B. Lubar School of Business

-Students wishing to earn a Certificate in State and Local Taxation must be admitted as a non-degree graduate student in the Lubar School of Business at the University of Wisconsin-Milwaukee or enrolled in a master's degree program in the Lubar School of Business.
+Students wishing to earn a Certificate in State and Local Taxation must be admitted as a non-degree graduate student in the Lubar School or enrolled in a master's degree program in the Lubar School.

 Students wishing to earn the Certificate must complete the required 12 graduate credit hours with an overall GPA of 3.0 or better.

 - Bus Adm 837 Sales and Use Taxation